-Many believe fibromyalgia to be a modern-day ailment but in fact it’s been around for centuries albeit with names like rheumatism, neurasthenia, neuralgia, myelasthenia and fibrositis syndrome and are all recorded in medical journals dating back as far as the 1800’s.
+Many believe fibromyalgia to be a modern-day ailment but in fact it’s been around for centuries albeit with names like rheumatism, neurasthenia, neuralgia, myelasthenia and fibrositis syndrome, which are all recorded in medical journals dating back as far as the 1800’s.

-Medical research has become far more sophisticated and fibromyalgia, either as a primary or secondary condition, is a valid and concerning diagnosis in its own right.
+Fibromyalgia affects each individual sufferer in its own way and is diagnosed either as a secondary or primary condition, either way it’s a valid illness and concerning diagnosis in its own right.
 We now know it’s far from a new disorder and has a long history where the definition, name and content may have changed over the decades, but thanks to progress we are now able to understand a clearer picture of this debilitating disorder that affects so many men, women and children.

 EARLY HISTORY OF FIBROMYALGIA